zumasys/docs/site/jbase/get-started/README.md

 <PageHeader />

-## Under Construction

-This page will be a guide to working with jBASE on Windows and UNIX, with examples for creating jBASE programs, database files and querying the database at the jshell.
+This page is a guide to working with jBASE on Windows and UNIX, with examples for creating jBASE programs, database files and querying the database at the jshell.

-These examples can be followed on your local system or using a free docker container instance by following the instructions below.
+These examples can be followed on your local system or using a free Docker container instance by following the instructions below.

 ## Select your preferred platform